Where to Take the Family For Spring Break

 Try Something Unexpected

 Looking to venture a little further from home?
 Try getting your family out of their natural element and head to the mountains!
 Living in California, it’s easy to get used to the sun and the surf, but there’s something to be said for booking a lodge in the Rockies and surrounding yourself with the simplicity of nature.
-Leave the Switch and iPad at home—here you and your family will discover rafting, fishing and explore the great outdoors.
+Leave the Switch and iPad at home—here you and your family will discover rafting, fishing, and exploring the great outdoors.

 Mount Elbert near Leadville, Colorado, rises to a staggering 14,433 feet, making it the tallest peak in the Colorado Rockies.